5 Biggest Sales Mistakes by B2B SaaS Startups: How to Avoid And Scale?

 Also, it is worthy to note that if your product is too complicated, tactics like free-trial would not be enough to compel the prospects to turn into your permanent, paying customer.

 So, what should the SaaS startups do when their product is too complicated?

-For starters, the best thing to do is to give
+For starters, the best thing to do is to give a

 If your product requires third party demonstration or has a complex process, then you must follow the demo model of various companies like Infusionsoft and Marketo.

 For example, Infusionsoft not just offers free demos, but also gives you options of the type of demo you would like better.
-From a typical online demo to live webinar demo and to a personalized demo, they have plenty of options.
+From a typical online demo to a live webinar demo and to a personalized demo, they have plenty of options.

 This kind of attention completely supersedes the typical demos and free trial models.

 So the bottom line is: if your product is complex and requires demonstration, then the best thing to do is to offer free demos rather than elongated free trial periods.